wickedlyethan/wickedlyethan.github.io/content/blog/2023-01-01-Media-Retrospective-2022.md

 ### Legends & Lattes by Travis Baldtree

 Mentioned offhand by a writing teacher in a short story class I took in the fall, this self-labeled "cozy fantasy" about an orc quitting adventuring to open a café is, I suspect, what you need right now, no matter who you are or when it is.
-It smartly doesn't remove conflict but it does refuse adventure in the traditional sense, and instead makes the argument yet again - the throughline for this year - that emotional stakes feel bigger and better than world-ending external ones.
+It smartly doesn't remove conflict but it does refuse adventure in the traditional sense, and instead makes the argument yet again - the through line for this year - that emotional stakes feel bigger and better than world-ending external ones.
 It's a quick, satisfying read that makes you want more, much like a hot drink.

 ## 2023